 Another reference for how PIN (p-type, intrinsic, n-type structure) diodes are used in switching radio signals is from Skyworks:

-“Capacitor’s law” which describes the relationship between current and voltage for a capacitor is:
+“Capacitor’s law” describes the relationship between current and voltage for a capacitor:

 \[\begin{align} i_C(t) &= C \frac{\mathrm{d}}{\mathrm{d}t} v_C(t) \label{cdvdt} \\ v_C(t) &= \frac{1}{C} \int\limits_0^{t} i_C(t') \mathrm{d}t' + v_C(0^-) \end{align}\]